mosaic-design-system/docs/src/components/placeholder.md

       ## What is a Placeholder?

-      Placeholders are indicators of the layout of how the page content will look once data has fully loaded.
+      Placeholders are indicators of how the page content will look once data has fully loaded.

       - - -